Methods of Japanese Charting + On-Chain Indicators.

 https://cmtassociation.org/presenter/prashant-shah/

-If you are interested in learning more about this topic, I invite you to explore the technical dashboard I built on CryptoQuant, which contains 31 reference links, more than 30 developed charts, and various types of market analysis on BTC and ETH, combining: price action, on-chain data, and derivatives.
+• If you are interested in learning more about this topic, I invite you to explore the technical dashboard I built in CryptoQuant, which contains 32 reference links, more than 30 developed charts, and different types of market analysis on BTC and ETH, combining: price action, on-chain data, and derivatives.
 It includes the history of Traditional Candles, Heikin-Ashi, Renko, Anchored VWAP, and Realized Price.
-It can be translated into Spanish there.
+It can be translated into Spanish right there.

 https://cryptoquant.com/community/dashboard/69706233a662164c84864d2c

-• In another sense, I emphasize that each reader must decide whether it is worth investing in Bitcoin or another asset in the short, medium, or long term, should they consider them undervalued.
-What I present is not an investment recommendation; each individual must conduct their own research and reach their own conclusions.
+• In another order, I emphasize that each reader must decide whether it is worth investing in Bitcoin or another asset in the short, medium, or long term if they consider them undervalued.
+What is presented here is not an investment recommendation; each one must conduct their own research and reach their own conclusions.
 Always invest prudently, with buying and selling strategies.
-Investments here are highly volatile and high-risk.
+Investments here are very volatile and high risk.

-The biggest mistake one can make in this market is to be impatient and let oneself be carried away by greed or panic.
+The worst mistake that can be made in this market is to be impatient and let oneself be driven by greed or panic.

 Comments